Zika virus infection

 Key facts

-- Mosquitoes that spread Zika virus usually bite during the day, especially in early morning and late afternoon or evening
+- Mosquito bite (mostly spread by daytime biting mosquitoes, especially in early morning and late afternoon or evening)

 Symptoms